Table of Contents

-One more essential point when choosing a hosting is the operating system (OS) of the web server.
+One more essential point when choosing to host is the operating system (OS) of the webserver.
 If you are using the services of any custom CMS, you may find it out with the company provider asking to specify this requirement.

 Windows is powered by Microsoft.
 It supports Windows applications, databases, and programming frameworks like ASP.NET.
 Apart from Microsoft tools, you still have the freedom to utilize popular programming languages like PHP and MySQL.

 Please note: there is no need to use Linux hosting for your work, or Windows to use Windows hosting.

 We’ve included one of the most reliable and experienced WordPress hosting providers with different characteristics without giving you an exact answer which one to choose right away and which one is actually the best WordPress hosting provider ever.
 Simply pay attention to the facts and your own requirements.